 Still, these dogs require a ton of exercise and will certainly demand it from the owner.
 They’re a bit crazy, but in a loving and loyal way.
 You can bet all that excitement is to get your attention for more play time!

 With that said, these dogs have been known to be a little mischievous.
 Plus, they can be a little stubborn at times, especially with obedience training.
-Despite their faults, Huskies will usually comply with enough leadership in the pack.
+Despite their flaws, Huskies will usually comply with enough leadership in the pack.

 The Siberian Huskies are fantastic family dogs and it’s not a big surprise they’re such popular dogs when mixing breeds – such as with the Horgi (Husky Corgi mix).

-RECOMMENDED: 30 Funny Husky Jokes for Dog Lovers
+RECOMMENDED: 30 Funny Husky Jokes

 Pembroke Welsh Corgi